d33dler/FLAPS-WW/flaps_assignment/report.md

 ####* Update 02.07. :

 **!** Load the project to IntelliJ from the "/flaps_assignment" path and run _nl.rug.oop.flaps.Main_ to run the program app.
+Due to some dependency issues in the multi-module project, the project can't be loaded with `mvn install compile mvn exec:java -Dexec(...)`.

+The possible cause: the project depends on classes found in the worldwind module (WorldWind JAVA by NASA) which is not automatically loaded as it resides in a separate module.

+Maven builder throws `ClassNotFoundException ` .

+Attempts were made to fix the dependency issues, but the problem persisted.

 ####_ChangeLog:_
 **~~@~~** `aicraft_editor.package`